Join our Postgraduate Open Day - Sat 24 June

 Introduction to the Counselling Skills used in Genomic Medicine

-The aim of this module is to provide students with an introduction to the knowledge, communication and counselling skills, and appropriate attitudes and behaviours, to support individuals and their families whose care will be influenced by genomic investigations.
+The aim of this microcredential is to provide students with an introduction to the knowledge, communication and counselling skills, and appropriate attitudes and behaviours, to support individuals and their families whose care will be influenced by genomic investigations.

-This module will provide students with an introduction to the counselling skills used in genomic medicine.
+This microcredential will provide students with an introduction to the counselling skills used in genomic medicine.
 Students undertaking this module will be taught how to communicate and provide appropriate support to individuals and their families.
 Development of counselling skills will be achieved via theoretical and practical sessions through the use of role play within an academic setting.
 Students will understand the importance of a family history and communication of pathogenic and/or uncertain results.

 • Consent and what it means in relation to genetic and genomic testing.